core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 ### Using SIDs in keys {#container-with-sid}

-In the context of containers and other nodes from the data tree, CBOR map keys within inner CBOR maps can be encoded using deltas or absolute SIDs.
-Deltas are encoded using a CBOR unsigned integer (major type 0) or CBOR negative integer (major type 1), depending on the actual delta value.
-Absolute SIDs are encoded using the SID value enclosed by CBOR tag 47 as defined in {{tag-registry}}.
+In the context of containers and other nodes from the data tree, CBOR map keys within inner CBOR maps can be encoded using deltas or absolute SIDs (tag 47).

 Delta values are computed as follows: